r-devendra/CaffiStarBot/README.md

 ## 🚀 Project Overview

 **CaffiStarBot** is an innovative Telegram bot that enables creators to receive donations from their supporters using Telegram Stars (XTR) or TON cryptocurrency.
-Built on a custom Telegram bot maker platform, this project combines a sleek Vue.js-powered web app with a robust backend to provide a seamless donation experience.
+Built on Bots.Business platform, this project combines a sleek Vue.js-powered web app with a robust backend to provide a seamless donation experience.
 Whether you're a fan saying "thanks" with a coffee or a supporter backing a creator's next big idea, CaffiStarBot makes it simple, secure, and fun!

 ---